-4 Things to Know about the PMP Exam
+4 Things to Know about the PMP® Exam

-As with any big milestone in your career, preparing to take the Project Management Professional Exam requires a lot of work.
-But whether you’ve been contemplating this career move for a long time or you’re just starting the process, there are a few things you should know before you take the PMP Exam.
+As with any big milestone in your career, preparing to take the Project Management Professional exam requires a lot of work.
+But whether you’ve been contemplating this career move for a long time or you’re just starting the process, there are a few things you should know before you take the PMP exam.

-Find out four things you may not know about taking the PMP Exam, and learn how those pieces of information could impact how you prepare for the exam.
+Find out four things you may not know about taking the PMP exam, and learn how those pieces of information could impact how you prepare for the exam.

-1. You Should Take a Prep Course
+1. You Should Take an Exam Prep Course

 2. You Can be Subject to an Audit

-While passing the PMP Exam would be a huge milestone in your career as a project manager, there’s still a chance you may fail.
+While passing the PMP exam would be a huge milestone in your career as a project manager, there’s still a chance you may fail.
 And if you do, that’s not the end of the world.
-Even if you do fail after your first attempt, you have two more attempts to pass during the year that you are eligible to take the PMP Exam.
+Even if you do fail after your first attempt, you have two more attempts to pass during the year that you are eligible to take the PMP exam.

 One way to mitigate the risk that could come with failing the exam is by choosing an exam prep course that has a money-back guarantee if you don’t pass.
 While not many prep course providers offer this, some of the top ones do.